gunbuilderguy/Dermond-Federation/readme.txt

 Portraits I either try do draw or make with AI.

-Most(around 74%) of the code is taken from other mods, if you find which mod takes what code good job!
+Most(around 74%) of the code is taken from other mods, if you find which code is taken from what mod then good job!
 But in case some people wonder from where I took code then here:
 DME, ARC, Hullmods Expansion, Tahlan

 Special thanks to Banano, willthefunperson, jujutex and ruddy for helping with code, Jackundor with Banano for helping with icons.